codeforsanjose/disaster-response-sj/README.md

 # How to Contribute

 If you aren't sure how your skills can support the project, talk to other contributors and they can help you find suitable work.
+Non-technical people can help too, especially in meeting with disaster response officials/understanding stakeholder needs.

 Ask to be added as a collaborator to the [disaster-response-sj repo](https://github.com/codeforsanjose/disaster-response-sj/) if you want to add branches on the main repo.
 You'll need to provide your GitHub name.